Clinic Services

 • Valid Medicaid Card

-Proof of Income includes but not limited to the following:
+Proof of Income includes but not limited to one of the following:

 • Pay Stubs - provide either the most recent with "Year to date" income listed